mhpi/generic_deltamodel/README.md

 ## Key Features
 - **Hybrid Modeling**: Combines neural networks with physical process equations for enhanced interpretability and generalizability.
-Skip manually tuning model parameters by using neural networks to feed robust and interpretable parameter predictions directly.
+For example, skip manually tuning model parameters by using neural networks to feed robust and interpretable parameter predictions directly.

-- **PyTorch Integration**: Easily scales with PyTorch, enabling efficient training and compatibility with modern deep learning tools, trained foundation models, differentiable numerical solvers.
+- **PyTorch Integration**: Easily scales with PyTorch, enabling efficient training and compatibility with modern deep learning tools, trained foundation models, and differentiable numerical solvers.

 - **Domain-agnostic and Flexible**: Extends differentiable modeling to any field where physics-guided learning can add value, with modularity to meet the diversity of needs along the way.

 - **Benchmarking**: All in one place. 𝛿MG + hydroDL2 will enable rapid deployment and replication of key published MHPI results.

 - **NextGen-ready**: 𝛿MG is designed to be [CSDMS BMI](https://csdms.colorado.edu/wiki/BMI)-compliant, and our differentiable hydrology models in hydroDL2 come with a prebuilt BMI allowing seamless compatibility with [NOAA-OWP](https://water.noaa.gov/about/owp)'s [NextGen National Water Modelling Framework](https://github.com/NOAA-OWP/ngen).
-Incidentally, this capability also lends to 𝛿MG being easily wrappable for other applications.
+Incidentally, this capability also lends to 𝛿MG being easily interfaced for other applications.

 <br>